Gyms in Saigon / Gyms in Ho Chi Minh

 In addition to all the usual gym equipment, you’ll find a floor dedicated to functional training and another floor hosting around 40 studio classes a week.

-The most appealing thing for me was being able to pay the monthly rate of VND 699k without committing to a year (you’ll need to give your credit card details though).
+The most appealing thing for me was being able to pay a fair monthly rate without committing to a year (you’ll need to give your credit card details though).
 The location was the most convenient for me too, 5 minutes walk from September 23rd Park – woohoo!
 I trained here for 2 months.

 This gym is super modern and attractive, yet only half the price of California Fitness above.
 Granted, the decor won’t remind you of a five-star hotel, but it’s a large facility which includes a separate stretching area, boxing ring and several studios.
 It was also far quieter (although not quite a fair comparison as I trained earlier in the day) yet there was a fair number of people to create a good training atmosphere.
 If you’re not on a tight budget, this might be well worth splashing out on.
 It’s well air-conditioned too and looked new with modern equipment.